databio/lucidoc/README.md

 # oradocle
-Documentation oracle: API documentation generation in Markdown
+From docstrings generate package API documentation in Markdown